Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

  <img src="images/geo_PIs.png" data-zoom-image>
 </p>

-***Figure 4.*** _Here you can see the permutation importances for different subregions_
+***Figure 4.*** _Permutation importances for different subregions_

 <p align="center">
  <img src="images/geo_scores.png" data-zoom-image>
 </p>

-***Figure 5.*** _Here you can see the PR-AUC, ROC-AUC and F1-scores for different subregions_
+***Figure 5.*** _PR-AUC, ROC-AUC and F1-scores for different subregions_

   * After data separation by geographical area, the results datasets are much smaller.
 As a consequence, the testing sets only contain a handful of positive examples (1 to 5).
 Thus, we decided to evaluate PR-AUC, ROC-AUC and F1 scores over 5 different train-test splits to minimize "lucky" or "unlucky" examples in the test sets.

  * The results for Sub-Saharan Africa, Middle East and North Africa and Eastern Europe and Central Asia are somewhat similar to the performance of XGBoost in Step 1 on the whole dataset, especially when looking at ROC-AUC and F1 scores.
-On the other hand, the PR-AUC scores are slightly lower ($0.45$-$0.5$) than observed in Step 1 ($0.54$).
+On the other hand, the PR-AUC scores are slightly lower (0.45-0.5) than observed in Step 1 (0.54).

  * The classifiers of civil war events in Latin America and South and East Asia and Oceania performed much worse.
 For the latter, PR-AUC, ROC-AUC and F1 values resemble the ones obtained when training the multi-layer perceptron in Step 1.